 As fall approaches, Jews throughout the world prepare for a unique ten-day period of prayer, self-examination, fasting, and repentance.
 It is time for Rosh HaShana and Yom Kippur, often referred to as the Jewish New Year or the High Holy Days.

-At Temple Israel we strive to create a variety of High Holy Day experiences that will inspire you, motivate you, and support you in making this sacred time of year truly a time of reflection, renewal and reconnection.
+We strive to create a variety of High Holy Day experiences that will inspire you, motivate you, and support you in making this sacred time of year truly a time of reflection, renewal and reconnection.
 Opportunities are abundant and we hope you’ll take advantage of many of them.

 ROSH HASHANAH is a joyous celebration of the Jewish New Year.
-We hold services on Erev Rosh HaShanah, Rosh HaShanah Morning and a service for families with young children in the afternoon.
+We hold services on Erev Rosh HaShanah, Rosh HaShanah Morning, and a service for families with young children in the afternoon.
 Temple Israel’s Shofar Service (which is a part of the Morning service) is like no other.
 You will be blown away!

-Please check the Calendar for dates/times.
+Please check the calendar for dates/times.

 During the High Holy Day period, we ask that all those attending have tickets.
 (This is the only time of year that tickets are required to attend services.)
 The tickets are both a security measure and a way to insure that we have sufficient seating for all those who wish to attend.
 Tickets will be automatically mailed to temple members.
 Non-members may contact the office for ticket information.

 Please contact the office for tickets and additional details.